SCRT-HQ/VaporShell/docs/glossary/New-VSGameLiftBuild.md

----
-layout: glossary
-title: New-VSGameLiftBuild
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGameLiftBuild

 ## SYNOPSIS
-Adds an AWS::GameLift::Build resource to the template
+Adds an AWS::GameLift::Build resource to the template.
+The AWS::GameLift::Build resource creates a build that includes all of the components to run your game server in an Amazon GameLift (GameLift fleet.

 ## SYNTAX